magnars/dash.el/README.md

 ## Anaphoric functions

-While `!filter` takes a function to filter the list by, you can also pass it a forms - which will then be executed with `it` exposed as the list item.
+While `!filter` takes a function to filter the list by, you can also pass it a form - which will then be executed with `it` exposed as the list item.
 Here's an example:

     (!filter (lambda (num) (= 0 (% num 2))) '(1 2 3 4)) ;; normal version